cambusa/hooman/README.md

 ## Todo

-- Reader for file Hooman (the current vb.net project is to be completed)
-- Editor for file Hooman (with intellisense deduced from the syntactic rules)
+- Hooman reader: application of the syntactic rules to be implemented

 ---